taustation-fan/taustation-fan.github.io/ships.md

 the destination can be a connected jump gate or a local station.
 On other stations, you can just select local destinations.

+If you have completed enough
+*Multi-Jump Ship Navigation* courses from the *Space Navigation* module, you can select jump gates that are only indirectly connected to the jump gate you are on, and travel the whole distance in one go, though slower than if you stopped at each jump gate and immediately started the next jump.

 Using a ship consumes fuel proportionally to the travel distance.
 You can refuel at any dock, though the price per fuel depends on the station, and time.
 It varies quite a bit (up to a factor of about 8